-13. Are foundations permitted to be major shareholders in a company?
+14. Are foundations permitted to be major shareholders in a company?
 Are there any limitations to voting rights?
 Is this considered as an economic activity?
+Are foundations allowed to engage in active ownership of companies that they own (for example through board representation, informal strategy discussions or the right to be consulted on key issues such as CEO succession)?

-Foundations are allowed to be major shareholders, although the principles of trust and due care must be met., Not every holding of shares in business corporations is classifiable as "a business activity" since the administration of one's own property does not constitute "a business activity".
+Foundations are allowed to be major shareholders, although the principles of trust, loyalty and due care must be met.
+Not every holding of shares in business corporations is classifiable as "a business activity" since the administration of one's own property does not constitute "a business activity".
 Both options are possible.

-The higher amount of shares a foundation owns, the higher the risk of breaching a due care could be, as the investment diversification should be taken into account.
+The higher number of shares a foundation owns, the higher the risk of breaching a due care could be, as the investment diversification should be considered.
 The shareholding itself can represent "indirect" economic activity.